Photography by Madelynn Elyse

 My favorite genre has changed a lot growing up learning about music, and between RnB, hip-hop, rap, EDM, indie, I will say that (EDM) is my favorite genre and will always be my favorite because it ignites a fire in people and makes them feel liberated and free. - KTJ

 My favorite genres of music are pop, rock, r&b, Jazz, and mainly alternative.
 I love all kinds of music and find inspiration from many genres ranging from opera to rock to jazz.
 All music is beautiful and each is impactful to different people. - Carly

 How do you describe your own music and who is your fanbase?

-Our production style is EDM and our vocal style is very R&B pop influenced.
+Our production style is EDM and our vocal style is very R&B pop-influenced.
 That’s the great thing about music; each song in the world has influences of all different genres.
-Of course, there is a main genre, but On Your Mind, for example, is influenced from Ariana Grande & Billie Eilish in the pop genre, H.E.R. and Jorja Smith in R&B, even EDM artists such a Louis the Child, Elohim, and Zara Larsson.
+Of course, there is the main genre, but On Your Mind, for example, is influenced by Ariana Grande & Billie Eilish in the pop genre, H.E.R. and Jorja Smith in R&B, even EDM artists such a Louis the Child, Elohim, and Zara Larsson.
 It creates a very strong feeling while listening to it.
 Our fan base ranges from ages 13-30 but we hope for all ages to hear our music. - Carly

 Do you have a name for the fans that follow you?